warmcat/lws-esp32-test-server-demos/README.md

 memory management for headers, and mbedTLS wrapper fixes to improve speed when multiple SSL connections are coming.

+It also now supports ws-over-http2 tunelling, meaning all the ws connections and the http actions share the same tls tunnel.
+This makes a massive improvement in speed and reduced memory consumption.

+As of 2018-03-14 only Chrome Canary 67 supports this new mode, but support in other browsers is coming.

 ## About this demo

 This demo is the standard lws test server using the standard lws test